Microprocessor: History

-While there is disagreement over who invented the microprocessor, the first commercially produced microprocessor was the Intel 4004, released as a single MOS LSI chip in 1971.
+While there is disagreement over who invented the microprocessor, the first commercially available microprocessor was the Intel 4004, released as a single MOS LSI chip in 1971.
 The single-chip microprocessor was made possible with the development of MOS silicon-gate technology (SGT).
 The earliest MOS transistors had aluminium metal gates, which Italian physicist Federico Faggin replaced with silicon self-aligned gates to develop the first silicon-gate MOS chip at Fairchild Semiconductor in 1968.
 Faggin later joined Intel and used his silicon-gate MOS technology to develop the 4004, along with Marcian Hoff, Stanley Mazor and Masatoshi Shima in 1971.
 The 4004 was designed for Busicom, which had earlier proposed a multi-chip design in 1969, before Faggin's team at Intel changed it into a new single-chip design.
-Intel introduced the first commercial microprocessor, the 4-bit Intel 4004, in 1971.
-It was soon followed by the 8-bit microprocessor Intel 8008 in 1972.
+The 4-bit Intel 4004 was soon followed by the 8-bit Intel 8008 in 1972.
+The MP944 chipset used in the F-14 Central Air Data Computer in 1970 has also been cited as an early microprocessor, but was not known to the public until declassified in 1998.

 Other embedded uses of 4-bit and 8-bit microprocessors, such as terminals, printers, various kinds of automation etc., followed soon after.
 Affordable 8-bit microprocessors with 16-bit addressing also led to the first general-purpose microcomputers from the mid-1970s on.

 The first use of the term "microprocessor" is attributed to Viatron Computer Systems describing the custom integrated circuit used in their System 21 small computer system announced in 1968.